-- Genetics – which cannot be changed
+- Genetics (which cannot be changed)

--
+- Diet (nutrition)

 Research on military populations indicates that

-often prevents Service Members from initiating behavioral health care.
+care.
 Service Members' concerns about the potential negative impacts on their careers or work environments are the most frequently cited barriers to behavioral health care.

 Overall, enhancing care entails the individual, their support network (family, friends, and colleagues), and the broader community understanding that behavioral health is an element to overall health and that seeking care occurs beyond the clinical setting.

-The 2022 Health of the Force report, describes key indicators that impact readiness and Soldier well-being.
+The 2022 Health of the Force Report, describes key indicators that impact readiness and Soldier well-being.
 The Health of the Force suite of products provides tools to improve performance and reduce illness and injury.

 Mobile Resources